By the end of this section, you will be able to:

 - Interpret a graphic representation of the tradeoff between economic output and environmental protection

-The tradeoff between economic output and the environment can be analyzed with a production possibility frontier (PPF) such as the one shown in Figure 12.5.
+We can analyze the tradeoff between economic output and the environment with a production possibility frontier (PPF) such as the one in Figure 12.5.
 At one extreme, at a choice like P, a country would be selecting a high level of economic output but very little environmental protection.
 At the other extreme, at a choice like T, a country would be selecting a high level of environmental protection but little economic output.
 According to the graph, an increase in environmental protection involves an opportunity cost of less economic output.
 No matter what their preferences, all societies should wish to avoid choices like M, which are productively inefficient.
 Efficiency requires that the choice should be on the production possibility frontier.

-So how would an economist respond to claims of environmental damage caused by the Keystone XL project?
-Clearly the environmental cost of oil spills would be considered a negative externality, but how many external costs would arise?
-And are these costs “too high” when measured against any potential for economic benefit?
+How would an economist respond to claims of environmental damage caused by the Keystone XL project?
+Clearly, we can consider the environmental cost of oil spills a negative externality, but how large would these external costs be?
+Furthermore, are these costs “too high” when we measure them against any potential for economic benefit?

-As this chapter indicates, in deciding whether construction of the pipeline is a good idea, an economist would want to know not only about the marginal benefits resulting from the additional pipeline construction, but also the potential marginal costs—and especially the marginal external costs of the pipeline.
-Typically these come in the form of environmental impact statements, which are usually required for these kinds of projects.
-The most recent impact statement, released in March 2013 by the Nebraska Department of State, considered the possibility of fewer miles of pipeline going over the aquifer system and avoiding completely environmentally fragile areas; it indicated that “most resources” would not be harmed by construction of the pipeline.
+As this chapter indicates, in deciding whether pipeline construction is a good idea, an economist would want to know not only about the marginal benefits resulting from the additional pipeline construction, but also the potential marginal costs—and especially the pipeline's marginal external costs.
+Typically these come in the form of environmental impact statements, which are usually required for such projects.
+For example, an impact statement, released in March 2013 by the Nebraska Department of State, considered the possibility of fewer pipeline miles going over the aquifer system and avoiding completely environmentally fragile areas.
+It indicated that pipeline construction would not harm "most resources".